 But it is of course just a right to request – not to have.
 However, whilst the legislation has moved on, in practice flexible working is still seen as a family friendly initiative – not something that could be of benefit, or desirable, to everyone in an organisation, whatever their personal circumstances.

-Barriers to flexible working are many, and can include manager reluctance, myths and stereotypes (including that if you want to work flexibly you are somehow less committed), fear of setting precedents and ingrained traditional working practices.
+Barriers to flexible working are many, and can include line manager reluctance, myths and stereotypes (including that if you want to work flexibly you are somehow less committed or ambitious), fear of setting precedents and ingrained traditional working practices.
 The traditional office working pattern originated decades ago – but work has changed and it’s time that organisations caught up.

 The 9-5 Monday to Friday pattern is a tradition – but if we consider it practically it is a tradition that makes little sense for our technology enabled world – and does not fit with what many want from work today.
 Instead of being all about parents, flexible working should be reframed as a talent, wellbeing and inclusion issue.
 A tactic for talent acquisition and retention, as well as a key driver for employee engagement and motivation.
 A way to deepen and broaden the talent pool – and at the same time support employees in finding a better life work balance.